qvacua/vimr/README.md

 ## UPDATE

 We recently, June 2016, started to migrate the MacVim backend (VimR-MacVim) to a NeoVim backend.
 It's a complete rewrite in Swift for which we use Objective-C when appropriate.
-We experimented with NeoVim a bit and now we are confident enough to think that VimR can be backed by NeoVim.
-It will take some time though till the transition/rewrite is complete.
-Bear with us!

-If you are here for VimR-MacVim, use the [macvim/master](https://github.com/qvacua/vimr/tree/macvim/master) branch and the version [0.8.0 (32)](https://github.com/qvacua/vimr/releases/tag/v0.8.0-32).

 ## About

-Project VimR is an attempt to refine the Vim experience.
+Project VimR is an attempt to refine the NeoVim experience (or it is just YA NeoVim GUI for mac OS).
 The goal is to build an editor that uses NeoVim inside with many of the convenience GUI features similar to those present in modern editors.
+We mainly use Swift, but also use Objective-C when its C-nature helps

 There are other working NeoVim GUIs for OS X, e.g. [NyaoVim](https://github.com/rhysd/NyaoVim), [neovim-dot-app](https://github.com/rogual/neovim-dot-app), etc., why another?

 - play around (obviously) with [NeoVim](https://github.com/qvacua/neovim),
 - play around with Swift (and especially with [RxSwift](https://github.com/ReactiveX/RxSwift)) and
 - (most importantly) have fun!

 ### SwiftNeoVim